rohankvats/molecule-ui/.github/CONTRIBUTING.md

-# 🎉 Thanks for taking the time to contribute to 🌲 Evergreen! 🎉
+# 🎉 Thanks for taking the time to contribute to 🌲 MolecularUI! 🎉

-It is highly appreciated that you take the time to help improve 🌲 Evergreen.
+It is highly appreciated that you take the time to help improve 🌲 MolecularUI.

 Please see our [issue template](ISSUE_TEMPLATE.md) for issues specifically.